CommunityToolkit/Windows/components/SettingsControls/samples/SettingsExpander.md

 > [!SAMPLE SettingsExpanderItemsSourceSample]

 NOTE: Due to [a bug](https://github.com/microsoft/microsoft-ui-xaml/issues/3842) related to the `ItemsRepeater` used in `SettingsExpander`, there might be visual glitches whenever the `SettingsExpander` expands and a `MaxWidth` is set on a parent `StackPanel`.
 As a workaround, the `StackPanel` (that has the `MaxWidth` set) can be wrapped in a `Grid` to overcome this issue.
 See the `SettingsPageExample` for snippet.

+### Settings page example

+The following sample provides a typical design page, following the correct Windows 11 design specifications for things like spacing, section headers and animations.

+> [!SAMPLE SettingsPageExample]